WANdisco/wandisco-documentation-ldm/docs/configuration-ldm.md

 1. Anywhere in the LiveData Migrator UI, open Settings by clicking on the gear icon in the bottom left.
 1. Select "LDAP Authentication" from the Settings tab that opens.
 1. Tick the box labelled "Enable LDPA Authentication" at the top of the page.
-1. Fill in the LDAP Server Configuration Details section
+1. Fill in the LDAP Server Configuration Details section with the authentication details for your LDAP Server.
+1. Click the "Check Connection" button to test your connection to the LDAP server.
 1. Fill in the User Search Configuration section to select which users you wish to apply the LDAP Server Configuration details to.
+1. Confirm the user matches automatically returned by the form are as you intended.
 1. Click the "Save" button to save the configuration and log out all LiveData Migrator users currently in the UI.

 The configuration form in the UI provides all that you need to know to acquire the necessary information.